LangStream/documentation/installation/docker.md

 ### Connect to the docker application
 The docker container exposes the API gateway on port `8091` and the control plane on port `8090` of your local machine.
-When using CLI commands targeting the docker container it's highly suggested to use a special profile named `local-docker-run`.
+To connect to the docker container it's highly suggested to use a special profile named `local-docker-run`.
+This profile ensures you will always connect to the right endpoints.

 For example, starting the chat gateway:
 ```bash